 - Buttery Mirin Mushrooms

 If you can't find mirin in the vinegar aisle, check your Asian grocery store or the Asian section in your traditional grocery store.
 If that fails, head to online retailers.
+You may more commonly find it in grocery stores as "aji-mirin," which is essentially mirin with extra sweeteners, but we recommend going the extra mile to buy the real thing.
 Mirin is shelf stable for several months to more than a year, so one bottle will last you a while.